 Writable is a Google for Edu Partner and seamlessly integrated with Google tools.
 Students can write in embedded Google Docs within Writable and/or export all writing to Google Drive.
 Teachers can assign Writable assignments directly to the Classroom stream, where rosters and grades will also sync.
 All writing scores are exportable to Sheets.

-Writable is also a Schoology Certified Partner and integrated with many other major learning management systems, including Canvas and Powerschool.
+Writable is also a Schoology Certified Partner and Canvas Certified Partner.
+We also integrate with HMH Ed and Microsoft Teams.

 How does Writable protect student privacy and data?

 Our company was built from the ground up to serve students on their path to writing proficiency, be responsive to teachers, and take a very careful and considered approach to data and privacy.
 After being in education together as a team since 2010, we have built two companies in edtech and we’ve run large business lines at established education companies – in a nutshell, we know how to protect student data to the highest and latest standards.

 Writable has gone through an extensive privacy and data security audit – ensuring that each new team member shares our values and receives training about student privacy and customer responsiveness.